Golden Bay / Mohua

-It is part of the Tasman Region, one of the territorial authorities of New Zealand.

 The bay was once a resting area for migrating whales and dolphins such as southern right whales and humpback whales, and pygmy blue whales may be observed off the bay as well.

 The west and northern regions of the bay are largely unpopulated.
 Along its southern coast are the towns of Tākaka and Collingwood, and the Abel Tasman National Park.
-Separation Point, the natural boundary between Golden and Tasman Bays, is in the park.
+Separation Point / Te Matau, the natural boundary between Golden and Tasman Bays, is in the park.
 North-eastern parts of Kahurangi National Park are in Golden Bay.

 It is known for being a popular tourist destination, because of its good weather and relaxed, friendly lifestyle.
-Beaches such as Tata Beach are popular locations for retirees and holiday homes.
+Beaches such as Tata Beach are popular locations for retirees and holiday homes (also known as baches).